Highway Department History

 The Town of Tonawanda was incorporated in 1836 and the first meeting of the Town Board was held on April 4, 1837.
 At that time there was no such office as superintendent of highways.
 The Highway Department was run by a group of three separately elected commissioners of highways.
 These individuals were elected to staggered four-year terms.
-The election for one of the seats was held every two years, much like the way we elect United States senators.
 The first commissioners in 1837 were John Simson, William Best and William Zimmerman.

 Past Superintendents of Highways

 The Office of Superintendent of Highways was created in 1905.
 The first Town of Tonawanda superintendent of highways was Philip A. Landel.
 He served from January 1, 1906 to November of 1913.
 He was succeeded by DeWitt C. Zimmerman.
 Superintendent Zimmerman served from November 1913 to December 31, 1921.
 On January 1, 1922, Fred Ebling became superintendent of highways.
 He served from January 1, 1922 to December 31, 1925.
 The next superintendent set the record for longest term in office.
 His name was Henry J. DeWitt.
 His record term was from January 1, 1926 to December 31, 1949.